RachaelMahon/sentencing_capstone/capstone_report.md

 ### Implementation

 I reused some code provided during the Boston Housing project earlier on in the Nanodegree.
 This was for the purpose of visualising the selection of the optimal hyperparameter.
 This was very helpful.

+We can see from the below learning curve diagrams that the optimal max depth for our model is 6.
+The training score and testing score here are perfectly aligned.
+It seems very close for max depth one and three also but there appears to be a divergence at the learning curve of max depth of 10.
+This finding is validate further below in our R2 scores for different max depths.

 ![Learning Curves](/learning_curves.png)

+The model complexity graph below also validates these findings.
+We can see the validation and training scores being very tight with each other and slowly beginning to diverge after a max depth of 8.

 ![Model Complexity](/complexity_model.png)

-Discussion of bias variance trade off

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_
+After a max depth of 8 the model begins to suffer very slightly but it is important to note here that, due to limitations of the data already discussed and explored further later, the model does not profess to fit the data well.
+The highest R2 score it is capable of achieving in the model complexity graph is barely 0.3, only rising about 0.15 with increasing depths and then very slightly begins to diverge.
+Really any changes in max depth from 6 to 10 would not significantly impact the quality of the fit and it could never be accused of overfitting.

 ### Refinement

 A great many things could be improved about this algorithm.
 I feel the project would benefit from an expanded range of features and more nuanced continuous variables which may be available as this data is supposed to be publicly available.
 My approach to making the variables continuous was a bit of a sledgehammer.

-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_
+Overall, I must concede that the project was a bit of a failure in terms of predicting actual sentencing.
+I was optimistic about the possibility based on the fact that there was so much data but so many compromises and concessions had to be made to shoe-horn it into a regression problem when ultimately, I classification problem may have been much more fruitful.
+My personal interest in the topic, and likely my biases, blinded me to the limitations of this data.

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation
 In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section: